GLA Cell Phone & Electronics Policy

 Cell Phone Policy

 GLA strives to create an environment that encourages students to unplug and forge connections between fellow students and the local community.
-GLA has found that the more students use their cell phones on a program, the harder it is for them to be present and fully process their time abroad.
+GLA has found that the more students use their cell phones on a program, the harder it is for them to be present and fully process their time on the program.

-Students can bring their cell phones to programs, but should not expect to have access to their phone all day, every day during their trip.
-In an effort to foster connections, students are only permitted to use cell phones, including data and talk plans, during specific, staff-designated “Cell phone time” such as mornings before health checks or evenings after all program activities have ended.
+Students can bring their cell phones to programs, but should not expect to have access to their phone all day, every day during their program.
+In an effort to foster connections, students are only permitted to use cell phones, including data and talk plans, during specific, staff-designated “cell phone times”.

 Parents should not expect to hear from students for the bulk of the day (local time).
-If parents need to get hold of their student, they can contact the international staff or our 24/7 emergency hotline.
+If parents need to get in contact with their student, they can contact the international staff or our 24/7 emergency hotline.
+Students on programs where time zones differ greatly from home may also receive additional cell phone time for family communications.

 We understand the desire and importance of having photo memories from the experience.
 As such, the following points are meant to outline expectations so students can plan accordingly: